deadbok/groenholdt.net/content/Microcontroller/esp8266-sdk-network-code.md

 -----------------------

-According to the SDK docs, rather than calling the disconnect function from a network callback function, through a task.
+According to the SDK docs, rather than calling the disconnect function from a network callback function, it should be invoked through a task.
 My code has mostly worked without doing this, but it will give the SDK time to do some processing in between the callback and the disconnect, and I am going to try this in time.